Follow the direction of progressive senior living leaders

 What to Plan For and Why

-At Life Care Services, An LCS® Company, we’re seeing a number of factors causing community leadership to focus more on strategic planning.
+At Life Care Services, An LCS Company, we see a number of factors causing community leadership to focus more on strategic planning.
 Among those:

 - Regulatory and compliance changes